About Sympa

 Eligibility and Participation

-- You are age 18 or older and wish to participate directly, or
+- You must be 18 or older and wish to participate directly, or

-- You are a caregiver or legal guardian joining on behalf of someone unable to participate (note: the caregiver or guardian would use Sympa directly)
+- You must be a caregiver or legal guardian joining on behalf of someone unable to participate (note: the caregiver or guardian would use Sympa directly)

 Become a Trailblazer